kokuhannah-code/Blog-preview-card/README.md

 - working with images and assests
 - improving design accuracy from a given layout
   ## project structure
-  -index.html
+  - index.html
-  -style.css
+  - style.css
-  -assets/(images and other resources)
+  - assets/(images and other resources)
   ## purpose
   The goal of this project is to practice frontend development skills and build consistency by completing challenges from frontend mentor
   ##
-  -beginner frontend developer
+  - beginner frontend developer